rcdong-ca/15Puzzle/README.md

 Results

 Using a memory efficient A* algorithm IDA combined with a pattern database to make use of heuristics and search trees, the 15-puzzle was solved in an efficient manner.
 The 5-5-5 pattern database was chosen for this assignment.
 The table and chart below provide trials for 25 different 15-puzzles.
 Most of the states were solved in less than a second with a few outliers which skewed the average.
 The average then was still only 3.768 seconds for the 25 trials.
 The node length travelled on average was 18.16.
-Using AI techniques learned in this course, the 15-puzzle solver was efficiently implemented.